scandum/quadsort/README.md

 Performance
 -----------
-Quadsort is faster than quicksort, with the exception of branchless quicksorts, where quadsort will be slower on mostly random data and faster on mostly ordered data.
+Quadsort is faster than quicksort for most data distributions.

 Variants
 --------
 - [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
-It is currently the fastest O(1) memory stable sort.

-- [fluxsort](https://github.com/scandum/fluxsort) is a hybrid partition / quadsort with improved performance on random data.
-It is currently the fastest stable comparison sort for random data.
+- [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort with improved performance on random data.
+It is currently the fastest comparison sort for random data.

-- [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort with improved performance on random data.
+- [gridsort](https://github.com/scandum/gridsort) is a hybrid cubesort / quadsort.
+It is the fastest online sort and might be of interest to those interested in data structures.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use pointers or gotos.

-- [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / quadsort with improved performance on random data.
+- [wolfsort](https://github.com/scandum/wolfsort) is a hybrid radixsort / fluxsort with improved performance on random data.
 It's mostly a proof of concept that only work on unsigned 32 and 64 bit integers.
+It's possibly the fastest radix sort for 32 bit integers, overall fluxsort is faster for 64 bit integers.

 Visualization
 -------------